 Implementation and Who Is Responsible?

-1. Our SLO process—including department mission and course and program SLOs—is available online through the Department website and is maintained and is regularly updated by assigned members of the department based on faculty and institutional feedback.
+1. Our SLO process—including department mission and course and program SLOs—is available online through the Department website and is maintained and regularly updated by the department.

-3. The Department has a Metro Coordinator who helps coordinate all aspects of the program.
+3. The Department has a Metro Academy of Health Coordinator who helps coordinate all aspects of the program and SLOS.

-4. The Department has Coordinators for CTE certificate programs who coordinate all aspects of programs and SLO’s; Community Health Worker (includes Youth Worker and Post Prison Health Worker), Drug and Alcohol Studies, Health Care Interpreter, Community Mental Health, HIV/STI Prevention Education (Case Management and Group Facilitation).
+4. The Department has Coordinators for CTE certificate programs who oversee all aspects of programs and SLOs: Community Health Worker (includes Youth Worker and Post Prison Health Worker), Drug and Alcohol Studies, Health Care Interpreter, Community Mental Health, Infectious Disease Prevention in Priority in Populations and Nutrition Assistant.

 5. We have assigned a Course Level Coordinator for courses with multiple sections.
 The Course Level Coordinators work with all faculty who teach a particular course to regularly assess the student learning outcomes in the class and brainstorm ways to improve as necessary.

-6. We get continual feedback from department faculty on this entire process through FLEX meetings, and ongoing dialog and discussion with faculty and coordinators.
+6. We get continual feedback from department faculty on this entire process through FLEX meetings, and ongoing dialogue and discussion with faculty and coordinators.

 What Resources Are Available to Our Students?

-We do not believe that courses’ learning objectives are achieved solely through class time.
+We do not believe that student learning outcomes are achieved solely through class time.
 In addition, we expect students to take advantage of the following resources provided to improve their learning: